DerpFest-AOSP/.github/profile/README.md

 ### Warning

 - Be aware!
 Some people try to abuse this open source community for their own enrichment.
 Thats why you can see many of our contributions in other ROMs with the wrong author.
-For example in Crdroid and Evolution-X. Please be careful when cherry-picking and correct this for the mutual respect in this community.
+For example in [CrDroid](https://pranavvashi.com/) and [Evolution-X](https://joeyhuab.com/).
+Please be careful when cherry-picking and correct this for the mutual respect in this community.